Inspired to explore

 Usually, attending one-off retreats and working with a teacher precedes joining an ongoing retreat group.
 However, we are open to responding to your unique way of joining an ongoing retreat group.
 You can discuss your pathway with Alicia, our Manager.

 Do you want to join our new ongoing retreat group?

-To find out more information, register your interest and commence the initial application process, contact Rosanna – our Manager, and she will support you through the process.
+To find out more, register your interest or apply to join the group contact Rosanna – our Manager, and she will support you through the process.